romigrou/huffman-prefix-codes/README.md

 Prefix-Codes
 ============

-This repository contains both the source code for the page [Huffman and Prefix Codes](https://romigrou.github.io/prefix-codes/) and its companion example implementations.
+This repository contains both the source code for the page [The (Complete?)
+Guide to Huffman and Prefix Codes](https://romigrou.github.io/prefix-codes/) and its companion example implementations.

 Those example implementations start from the easiest one and each incrementally